 This article is not intended to criticise road authorities.
 Their job includes setting and enforcing rules.

 Australia’s federal structure hampers developing uniform rules that are simple, clear and safe.
 This is particularly so with towing legislation.
 The lack of uniformity causes unnecessary issues for people driving interstate.
 And even more so for overseas visitors hiring RVs.

 Towing rules are localised yet towing physics is universal.
-Escalating caravan rollovers suggest towing principles are poorly understood.
+Escalating travel trailer rollovers suggest towing principles are poorly understood.
 Furthermore, this may have disastrous consequences.

-Media articles on caravan safety highlight that drivers must understand and comply with towing obligations.
+Media articles on travel trailer safety highlight that drivers must understand and comply with towing obligations.
 Such obligations vary, however.
 They depend on where their RV is registered.
 And wherever they drive.

-Worse, a driver seeking to tow a caravan around Australia must locate, read, understand and comply with over twenty related legislative instruments, guides and inspection bulletins.
+Worse, a driver seeking to tow a travel trailer around Australia must locate, read, understand and comply with over twenty related legislative instruments, guides and inspection bulletins.
 This is unfair and unsafe.